Paul Rader (evangelist): Education and football career

+In 1903, Rader coached the football team at the University of Puget Sound.
+He led the team to a record of 6–0–1.

+In early 1904, Rader was appointed as football coach at Washington Agricultural College—now known as Washington State University—in Pullman, Washington.
+However, by the summer of 1904, the school's administrators could not locate Rader, who was working as a pastor at a church in Boston, and began negotiations with James N. Ashmore, who had coached the 1903 Washington Agricultural football team, to return in 1904.
+Everett Sweeley was ultimately hired to coach the 1904 Washington Agricultural football team.

+Rader played for the Multnomah Athletic Club's football team in 1907.

+Evangelical career

-In 1925, Rader, who had been holding revival camp meetings in Tower Lakes, IL, bought 367 acres there, with plans for summer cottages, a radio station and a tabernacle that could accommodate 5000 hearers.
+In 1925, Rader, who had been holding revival camp meetings in Tower Lakes, Illinois, bought 367 acres there, with plans for summer cottages, a radio station and a tabernacle that could accommodate 5,000 hearers.
 But he sold the land the next year to a residential developer after building only a few cottages.
-He also started a Tabernacle in Los Angeles, California, in 1929.
+He also started a Tabernacle in Los Angeles, in 1929.
 The daily Tabernacle radio broadcasts featured singers accompanied by pianist Rudy Atwood.

 Rader wrote several hymns during his lengthy career, one of which was "Only Believe", a personal favorite of singer Elvis Presley.
-Presley recorded the song in 1970 for his album Love Letters from Elvis and it was subsequently released as a single in 1971, where it spent two weeks on the chart, peaking at #95.
+Presley recorded the song in 1970 for his album Love Letters from Elvis and it was subsequently released as a single in 1971, where it spent two weeks on the chart, peaking at No. 95.
 "Only Believe" was also the theme song of William Branham's campaigns as well as a favorite of Smith Wigglesworth.

-Rev. Rader also published a novel, Big Bug, which was about Hollywood as the sin center of America.
+Rader also published a novel, Big Bug, which was about Hollywood as the sin center of America.
 Rader's great-nephew, also named Paul Rader, served as General of the Salvation Army, and President of Asbury University.

-Rev. Rader attended Hamline University, where in 1901 he helped found the Beta Omicron Sigma Kappa social fraternity, or the Brotherhood of Scholarly Knights.
-This went on to become the Alpha chapter of Beta Kappa fraternity, which after the merger with Theta Chi fraternity became Beta Kappa chapter of Theta Chi.